pchalasani/cascadog/README.md

 ((fn [x] (inc x)) ?a :> ?b)
 ```
   (Cascalog complains about this too!).
-- Java methods can appear directly in clauses, whereas with the original
+- Java methods can appear directly in predicates, whereas with the original
   cascalog operators, a function definition must be used to wrap
   them.
-E.g. one can have a clause like `(.indexOf Name "M" :>  ?x)`
+E.g. one can have a predicate like `(.indexOf Name "M" :>  ?x)`
-- Static methods of Java classes can appear directly in clauses (again
+- Static methods of Java classes can appear directly in predicates (again
   these cause errors in original Cascalog), e.g. `(Math/sqrt ?a :> ?r)`
 - The above features can be combined inside arbitrarily deeply nested parens,
   e.g.